-Farmer’s Cheese Coffee Cake is a rustic rendition of a traditional American cheesecake.
-The kicker?
-It’s super easy to make, healthier for you and can be eaten for either breakfast or dessert.
+Farmer’s cheese coffee cake is a Ukrainian spin on American cheesecake.
+It’s creamy, tangy, and slightly sweet, and can be eaten for either breakfast or dessert.

-Farmer’s Cheese Coffee Cake, or “zapekanka” in Ukrainian, is a cake made of farmer’s cheese that’s typically eaten for breakfast.
-It’s often served while still warm with various types of berry sauce.
-You can also add raisins or other dry fruits to the cake for texture.
-Don’t forget to pair a slice with a hot cup of coffee!
+Farmer’s cheese coffee cake, or “zapekanka” in Ukrainian, is a cake made of farmer’s cheese that’s typically eaten for breakfast.
+It’s often served warm with various types of berry sauce, but it’s also delicious eaten cold (much like American cheesecake).
+Whatever you do, don’t forget to pair a slice with a hot cup of coffee!

-A similar cake can also be found in Poland called “sernik”.
-This Polish cheesecake has some slight variations to it and is commonly made with heavy whipping cream instead of sour cream and a touch of potato flour.
+You’ll find different variations of this simple cake throughout Eastern Europe.
+For instance, a similar cake hails from Poland called “sernik”.
+Slightly different than our Ukrainian rendition, it is made with heavy whipping cream instead of sour cream and a touch of potato flour.

 How to Make Farmer’s Cheese Coffee Cake